Welcome from the Chief Residents!

 Choosing a residency program is a very exciting and momentous time.
-As the Chief Residents, we want to highlight why we love the University of Washington Department of Anesthesiology!
+As chief residents, we want to highlight why we love the University of Washington Department of Anesthesiology & Pain Medicine!

 Residency is a time of personal and professional growth, and it is important to choose a program that is the right fit for you.
 We believe our combination of excellent clinical training, faculty committed to resident education, and robust didactics will provide you with everything you need to excel wherever you go after residency.
 Historically our graduates have been very successful at either matching into fellowship programs of their choice, or procuring jobs at academic medical centers or private groups.